hadeerr/TestNavigationComponent/README.md

 ## Getting Started
-## simple test for using navigation component
+## Simple test for using navigation component